meagon/saltpad/docs/installation/index.md

 With a develop version, rest_tornado should be compatible with the most simple deployment option, please follow [these instructions to configure salt-api with rest_tornado](salt-api-tornado-cors.md).

-## Salt develop, rest_cherrpy
+## Salt develop, rest_cherrypy

-With a develop version, rest_tornado should be compatible with the most simple deployment option, please follow [these instructions to configure salt-api with rest_tornado](salt-api-cherrypy-cors.md).
+With a develop version, rest_tornado should be compatible with the most simple deployment option, please follow [these instructions to configure salt-api with rest_cherrypy](salt-api-cherrypy-cors.md).